bobbercheng/ChatFlow/README.md

 - Migrate to production Firestore from emulator. - Done

 # Roadmap
-- POC to delegate a participant in a conversation to local OpenAI compatible LLM.
+- POC to delegate a participant in a conversation to local OpenAI compatible LLM. -  Done.
+- Add conversation list. - Done.
-- Register bot user with webhook.
+- Register bot user with web webhook and OpenAI compatible LLM.
 - SSO login.